domijan/kh/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of `kh` is to make it easier to fit spatial models which deal with contiguity.
+The goal of `kh` is to make it easier to fit areal spatial models which deal with contiguity.

-It aims to do this with a collection of pre and post-processing tools.
+It aims to do this with a collection of pre- and post-processing tools.

 Two packages which are commonly used to fit such models are `mgcv` and `brms`.

-The pre-processing tools take an `sf` spatial object and generate a contiguity structure in the form which is required by the modelling package.
+The package has *pre-processing tools* which take an `sf` spatial object and generate a contiguity structure in the form which is required by the modelling package.

+The model can then be fit as normal within `mgcv` or `brms`.

-The post-processing tools then extract the results of the model into a tidy `sf` format so they can easily be mapped.
+The *post-processing tools* then extract the results of the model into a tidy `sf` format so they can easily be mapped.

 ## Installation